What’s the best way to explain a complex business concept?

 For businesses, you can’t afford to leave people behind like this.
 You need to keep both the technical and novice audiences engaged.
 A white paper is the best of both worlds.
 It treads a line between in-depth expertise and straight talking.
 It explains a complex business concept in the best possible way.

-Let’s go deeper on what defines a white paper.
+Let’s go deeper into what defines a white paper.

 - The definition of a white paper.